Information for Fall 2023 Exams

 - Students may not take a credit exam for a specific course more than once.

-- Note regarding MATH 217: students who were enrolled in MATH 217 past the initial semester add deadline are NOT permitted to take the MATH 221 calculus credit exam, as students who complete MATH 171 and 217 have completed the equivalent to MATH 221.
+- Note regarding MATH 217: students who were enrolled in MATH 217 past the initial semester drop deadline are NOT permitted to take the MATH 221 calculus credit exam, as students who complete MATH 171 and 217 have completed the equivalent to MATH 221.
 Questions regarding this can be sent to placement@math.wisc.edu.

 Two hours are allowed to complete each exam.
 Students that register for multiple exams will take the subsequent exam immediately after the prior one.
 Example: a student who registers for the MATH 221 and 222 exams will begin the MATH 221 exam at 4:00 PM and will take the MATH 222 exam immediately after completing the MATH 221 exam.